contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ## 4.0 Introduction

 As a leader in the Church, you have been called by inspiration through the Lord’s authorized servants.
 You have the privilege of assisting in Heavenly Father’s work of “bring[ing] to pass the immortality and eternal life of man” ([Moses 1:39](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1.39?lang=eng#p39)).
-You do this by encouraging members to engage in the work of salvation and exaltation for themselves, their families, and others (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
+You do this by encouraging members to engage in God’s work of salvation and exaltation for themselves, their families, and others (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 You will find joy as you serve God’s children.

 Following Jesus Christ’s example, you will often serve others one by one.
 You will also have opportunities to provide leadership in Church meetings and activities.
 In addition, you may give important service through councils.
 These can include presidency meetings, ward council meetings, and others.
-Sections [4.3](4-leadership-in-the-church-of-jesus-christ.md#43-councils-in-the-church) and [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils) provide guidelines for effective councils.
-Details about specific council meetings are provided in [chapter 29](29-meetings-in-the-church.md).

 Your consecrated service requires a sacrifice of time, but do not neglect your own needs and the needs of your family.
 Seek the guidance of the Holy Ghost to help you balance and fulfill your responsibilities (see [Mosiah 4:27](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/4.27?lang=eng#p27)).

 ## 4.1 The Purpose of Leadership in the Church

 Leaders encourage members to engage in God’s work by becoming “true followers of … Jesus Christ” ([Moroni 7:48](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/7.48?lang=eng#p48)).
-To do this, leaders first strive to be the Savior’s faithful disciples by following His teachings and example (see [Luke 18:22](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/18.22?lang=eng#p22)).
-Then they can help others draw nearer to Heavenly Father, Jesus Christ, and the Holy Ghost.
+To do this, leaders first strive to be the Savior’s faithful disciples.
+Then they can help others draw nearer to Him.
 In the process of helping others, they become better disciples themselves (see [Mosiah 18:26](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/18.26?lang=eng#p26); [Doctrine and Covenants 31:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/31.5?lang=eng#p5)).

-Being a faithful disciple in order to help others become faithful disciples is the purpose behind every calling in the Church.
-Each calling includes opportunities to serve, lead, and strengthen others.

 ## 4.2 Principles of Leadership in the Church